filviu/blog/content/posts/2011/2011-10-15-my-fortune-command-line.md

 ## Bugs

-The division of fortunes into offensive and non-offensive by directory, rather than via the &#8216;-o&#8217; file infix, is not 100% compatible with original BSD fortune.
-Although the &#8216;-o&#8217; infix is recognised as referring to an offensive database, the offensive database files still need to be in a seperate directory.
-The workaround, of course, is to move the &#8216;-o&#8217; files into the offensive directory (with or without renaming), and to use the **-a** option.
+The division of fortunes into offensive and non-offensive by directory, rather than via the '-o' file infix, is not 100% compatible with original BSD fortune.
+Although the '-o' infix is recognised as referring to an offensive database, the offensive database files still need to be in a seperate directory.
+The workaround, of course, is to move the '-o' files into the offensive directory (with or without renaming), and to use the **-a** option.

 The supplied fortune databases have been attacked, in order to correct orthographical and grammatical errors, and particularly to reduce redundancy and repetition and redundancy.
 But especially to avoid repititiousness.
 This has not been a complete success.
 In the process, some fortunes may also have been lost.